Really Cool Products Not on Your Kid’s School Supply List

 • Cost: $9.99

-Students will likely be engaging in more screen time again this year due to the pandemic.
-Many assignments which use technology create exposure to blue light, which can cause eye fatigue and headaches, leading to sleep disruption.
+Many assignments and classroom lessons which use technology create exposure to blue light, which can cause eye fatigue and headaches, leading to sleep disruption.
 Blue light blocking glasses are affordable, non-prescription glasses designed to reduce the effects on a child’s eyes.

 Collapsible water bottle